 The easiest thing to do is to simply check headers for presence of a specific header.
 In the example below, you can create an array of headers to look for, such as for example, X_FORWARDED_FOR, and then iterate through this array in a loop to identify if that entry exists.
 For example, if you are using PHP, you can use the below code snippet to do this.

 We create a variable named $headers, and in it include a list of common headers used in proxies.
 Below that we run a foreach loop checking each entry in the array using the global $_SERVER variable to see if it exists.
 If it does, we return an error.

 Unfortunately, the easiest methods of doing it yourself may not be entirely effective at producing the desired results.
 Many users of proxies are doing so specifically to avoid being detected, sometimes for good reasons, and sometimes not.

 Often with proxy servers, this information is not necessarily required in headers; this approach will only be effective in catching the lowest grade of proxies.
 For many users who wish to use anonymous proxies, they may be able to slip by undetected by simply not including any of the above information in the HTTP headers.

 However, there is some good news that may help us out a little; we can use third-party proxy lists to detect whether users are on a list of known proxies.
 While this may not help in every case, it should help reduce at least some of the extraneous traffic.

-The easiest approach is to use AbstractAPI’s interface to be able get geolocation information information about an IP address.
+The easiest approach is to use Abstract's interface to be able get geolocation information information about an IP address.
 It is extremely easy to use with jQuery.
-There are many parameters we can use to get the proxy information, as to whether a user is using a proxy or a VPN.
+There are many parameters we can use to get the proxy information, as to whether a user's IP is coming through a proxy or VPN.